Common buckthorn is a many-branched, shrubby tree with a spreading, irregular crown.

 Habitat and Conservation

 Common buckthorn is an invasive ornamental that escapes cultivation.
 It has become naturalized in woodlands, savannas, prairies, abandoned fields, pastures, fence rows, roadsides, and ravine slopes.
 It is cultivated for hedges and wildlife habitat and is used in shelterbelt plantings.
 The fruit is readily eaten by birds, which spread the seeds throughout the landscape.
 The shrub readily resprouts from cut or damaged stems.
-Making matters worse, this and other species in the genus are the overwintering hosts for the soybean aphid, Aphis glycines, a serious pest of soybean crops that requires both buckthorn and soybean plants to complete its life cycle.
+Making matters worse, this and other nonnative, Asian buckthorn species are the overwintering hosts for the soybean aphid, Aphis glycines, a serious pest of soybean crops that requires both buckthorn and soybean plants to complete its life cycle.

-An exotic species native to Eurasia and introduced to North America as an ornamental shrub.
+A nonnative species native to Eurasia and introduced to North America as an ornamental shrub.
 It has become naturalized from Nova Scotia to Saskatchewan, south to Missouri, and east to Virginia.
 While listed as a noxious weed and prohibited in six states, there were no restrictions on common buckthorn in Missouri as of June 2011.
 Its use, however, is strongly discouraged, as it has already begun to establish itself in our state.

 Common buckthorn produces fruit that is readily eaten by birds.
 The severe laxative effect of the fruits readily distributes seeds.
 The shrub readily resprouts from cut or damaged stems.

-Although it is an invasive shrub, difficult to eradicate and a nuisance at best, these exotic buckthorns are still sold as ornamentals and hedges by several nurseries.
+Although it is an invasive shrub, difficult to eradicate and a nuisance at best, these nonnative buckthorns are still sold as ornamentals and hedges by several nurseries.
 This plant is poisonous if eaten.
 Plant native shrubs instead — such as fragrant sumac, winterberry holly, or spicebush.